When and in which country do you need to change your tires?

 When and in which country do you need to change your tires? – main image

-Polish MPs are preparing a bill to force drivers to drive in winter on the right tires.
+Polish MPs are preparing a bill that will force drivers to use appropriate tires in winter.
 For now, it is a voluntary matter.
-But when going abroad, we should check what regulations are in force in a given country.
+But when going abroad, we should check what regulations apply in a given country.

-If we drive only on Polish roads, so far the decision is still up to us - the drivers.
-Current regulations require a tire - whether summer, winter or all-season - to have a tread thickness of at least 1.6 mm.
-In winter conditions, however, it is definitely not enough.
-Specialists recommend using tires with a tread of min.
-3.5 mm.
+If we only drive on Polish roads, for now the decision rests with us - drivers.
+Current regulations require that a tire - whether summer, winter or all-season - must have a tread of at least 1.6 mm.
+However, in winter conditions this is definitely not enough.
+Specialists recommend using tires with a minimum tread in winter.
+3.5mm.

 Is it worth changing tires?

-It is best to change summer and winter tires when the outside temperature during the day starts to stay below 7 degrees Celsius.
-Winter tires are made of a mixture that achieves an appropriate degree of hardness at low temperatures.
-It can be dangerous to ride on these tires when the temperature is higher.
-Especially in late spring and summer, on winter tires, it will significantly extend the braking distance and cause loss of vehicle control in emergency situations.
-According to research carried out by Continental, the braking distance in summer with winter tires can be extended by up to six meters!
+It is best to change from summer to winter tires when the outside temperature during the day begins to stay below 7 degrees Celsius.
+Winter tires are made of a compound that achieves the appropriate degree of hardness at low temperatures.
+Driving on such tires when the temperature is higher may be dangerous.
+Especially in late spring and summer, using winter tires will significantly extend the braking distance and loss of vehicle control in emergency situations.
+According to research conducted by Continental, braking distances in summer with winter tires can be extended by up to six meters!

-It will be the same if we use summer tires in winter.
-On a slippery road, braking may not only become a torment for the driver, but also a threat to other road users.
+It will be similar if we use summer tires in winter.
+On a slippery road, braking may not only become a nuisance for the driver, but also a threat to other road users.

-All-season tires may be a compromise, as they look similar to winter tires, but their tread is slightly shallower.
-In winter, universal tires can be recommended mainly to drivers who drive on snow-free streets in the city.
-Such tires will almost never be as good as winter tires in winter and summer tires in summer.
+A compromise may be all-season tires, which look similar to winter tires, but their tread is slightly shallower.
+In winter, universal tires can be recommended mainly to drivers who drive on snow-cleared city streets.
+However, such tires will almost never be as good as winter tires in winter and summer tires in summer.
 Unless we compare branded all-season tires with the cheapest "Made in China" products.

-We should also remember that tires have a useful life, which depends not only on the mileage.
-Therefore, you should not only check the tread depth, but also replace the tires at least once every 6 years.
+Let's also remember that tires have a lifespan that depends not only on mileage.
+Therefore, you should not only check the tread depth, but also replace your tires at least every 6 years.

 Where are the mandatory winter tires?

-Winter tires are already compulsory in some countries.
+In some countries, winter tires are already mandatory.
 They are absolutely required in Sweden, Finland, Estonia, as well as in Lithuania, Latvia and Slovenia .
-In most of these countries, they are compulsory from December 1 to the last day of February or March 1 (in Sweden until the end of March).
-The exception is Slovenia, where you have to ride winter tires from November 15 to March 15, and Lithuania - from November 10 to April 1.
+In most of these countries, they are obligatory in the period from December 1 to the last day of February or the first of March (in Sweden until the end of March).
+The exception is Slovenia, where you must use winter tires from November 15 to March 15, and Lithuania - from November 10 to April 1.

 In most European countries, the requirement to have winter tires depends on the current weather conditions.
-Winter tires are compulsory in Austria, Croatia, Czech Republic, Luxembourg, Macedonia, Germany, Norway, Romania, Slovakia and Switzerland when the weather requires it.
-Local regulations may require the use of winter tires also in France, Spain and Italy.
+When the weather requires it, winter tires are mandatory throughout the country or in selected regions in Austria, Croatia, the Czech Republic, Luxembourg, Macedonia, Germany, Norway, Romania, Slovakia and Switzerland.
+Local regulations may also require the use of winter boots in France, Spain and Italy.
 Information that winter tires or chains are required in a given area can be found on road signs.

-Countries where winter tires are not compulsory include Belgium, Bulgaria, Cyprus, Denmark, Greece, the Netherlands, Ireland, Portugal, Malta, Hungary, and the United Kingdom.
-This requirement does not apply in Iceland either, but beware that the driver should use chains if the road is ice or snow.
+Countries where winter tires are not mandatory include Belgium, Bulgaria, Cyprus, Denmark, Greece, the Netherlands, Ireland, Portugal, Malta, Hungary and Great Britain.
+This requirement does not apply in Iceland either, but please note that if there is ice or snow on the road, the driver should be armed with chains.

 marcin